moorepants/learn-multibody-dynamics/introduction.rst

 I have stewarded and developed the software as well as taught and researched with it over the last decade with the help of a long list of contributors.
-This text is a presentation of the methods and lessons learned from over the last decade years of doing multibody dynamics with open source Python software tools.
+This text is a presentation of the methods and lessons learned from over the years of doing multibody dynamics with open source Python software tools.

 .. [#] The project is shared at https://github.com/moorepants/MAE-223
 .. [#] Mont was working on a skateboard dynamics model in the late 70s and